Codeception/codeception.github.com/docs/modules/Symfony.md

 #### dontSeeEmailIsSent

 Checks that no email was sent.
-This is an alias for seeEmailIsSent(0).

- * `[Part]` email

 #### dontSeeEventTriggered

-Make sure events did not fire during the test.
+Verifies that one or more event listeners were not called during the test.

 {% highlight php %}